yiisoft/docs/guide/en/concept/autoloading.md

 Since Yii uses [Composer](https://getcomposer.org/) to manage packages, classes from these packages are automatically loaded without the need to `require` their file explicitly.
 When packages are installed, a [PSR-0 compatible autoloader](https://www.php-fig.org/psr/psr-4/) is generated.
-In order to use it, `require_once` autoloader `/vendor/autoload.php` in your `index.php` entry point file.
+To use it, `require_once` autoloader `/vendor/autoload.php` in your `index.php` entry point file.

 Autoloader is used not only for the packages being installed but for your application, that is also a package.
-In order to load classes of a certain namespace, the following should be added to `composer.json`:
+To load classes of a certain namespace, the following should be added to `composer.json`:

 ```json
 {